section-engineering-education/engineering-education/content/articles/object-serialization-and-deserialization-in-java/index.md

 #### Description

 The `deserializeLink()` method has two parameters.
-The first of which, putoutLink, is a blank `Link` object (which can be initialized earlier, but the original values will be replaced by this method).
-The second parameter, filename, is the location where the deserialized object will be saved.
+The first of which, putoutLink, is a blank `Link` object (which we can initialize earlier, but the original values we replace by this method).
+The second parameter, filename, is the location where we save the deserialized object.

-1. The file will be opened in input mode using this procedure.
+1. The file will open in input mode using this procedure.
-2. Deserialization will be performed by in.readObject().
+2. We perform Deserialization by in.readObject().
-3. After that, the outcome will be specifically classiﬁed into Link (Link).
+3. After that, the outcome will be classiﬁed into Link (Link).

 If the item is not present, the above procedure may throw an `IOException`.
-When the expected class is not found, the `ClassNotFoundException` is issued.
+When the expected class is not found, we issue `ClassNotFoundException`.

 #### Object Serialization and Deserialization Example